FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Levee Tool Walls.rst

 2. Click the Levee
-   Tool and click the *Add walls to User Levee Lines*.
+   Tool and click the Add walls to User Levee Lines.

 .. image:: ../img/Buttons/Leveetool.png